lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     Deleted 516 bonds, new total = 44
     Deleted 258 angles, new total = 22

-..  container:: justify

-    After just a few GCMC steps,
-    the number of molecules starts increasing.
+After just a few GCMC steps, the number of molecules starts increasing.
 Once the crack is filled with water molecules, the number of molecules reaches a plateau.

 .. figure:: ../figures/level3/water-adsorption-in-silica/number_evolution-dm.png
     :alt: number of water molecules added by the LAMMPS gcmc